ChandlerJayCalkins/function-wrapper/README.md

 }
 ```

-which is being wrapped by this attribute that adds a print statement before and after the function using the `WrappedFn` struct from this crate
+which is being wrapped by this attribute

 ```rs
 use function_wrapper::WrappedFn;